Our strategic view

 The world has unique opportunities to create unimaginable wealth, and our investments are founded on the firm belief that the world will grasp these opportunities.
 Every year millions of people leave poverty as a result of this creativity.
 How is this possible?

-Sometimes politicians tries to put a spanner in the works, but we believe that these kind of measures will fail, for the simple reason that trade always is beneficial for all parties involved.
+Sometimes politicians try to put a spanner in the works, but we believe that these kinds of measures will fail, for the simple reason that trade always is beneficial for all parties involved.
+The work of the politicians in the developed markets (i.e. EU and USA) are especially important to criticize.
+They regulate, bureaucratize and tax development which don’t just counteracts the development for other poorer countries, but mainly destroys their own economies and countries.

-Another reason behind continued successful global progress is the spread of capitalism and market economy.
-The global economy thereby enjoys better resource allocation, unleashing entrepreneurial power and creativity.
+However, one reason for us to believe in a continued successful global progress is the spread of capitalism and market economy to the developing countries.
+The global economy thereby enjoys better resource allocation, unleashing entrepreneurial power and enhances creativity.

 It is in this world of free trade and growth that many business opportunities emerge and it is here we have our strategic focus.
 We seize these opportunities by pursuing business in the following areas:

-Invest in those emerging markets that are best suited to copy Western business models and promote market reforms, thus achieving faster growth at less risk.
+Invest in those emerging markets that are best suited to copy more genuine Western business models and promote market reforms, thus achieving faster growth at less risk.
 People in these regions are hungry for progress and eager to reach higher living standards.
-They are the greatest beneficiaries.
+They are the greatest bene¬ficiaries.

-Invest in Asia, the centre of the biggest industrialization the world has ever witnessed.
+Invest in Asia, the center of the biggest industrial¬ization the world has ever witnessed.
 Countries like Indonesia, the Philippines and Thailand.
 Low leverage in this region also creates opportunities for huge infrastructure investments that bring about huge productivity gains.
-We also invest in other parts of the world, such as Mexico, Israel, Kenya, Rwanda and Georgia for the same reasons.
+We also invest in other parts of the world, such as Mexico, Kenya and Rwanda for the same reasons.
 Countries that by releasing the forces of the free market, create possibilities to generate prosperity for the people.
-New markets are Russia and Kazakhstan, for their immense resources and their market liberalization reforms, big winners if the Electric Vehicle dream will be realized.
+Markets along the Belt and Road initiative, on the Asian continent, such as Russia, Georgia and Kazakhstan.
+We anticipate that trade between these countries will create wealth for their people.
+Some of the countries are also rich on both energy and commodities, which will be important because of high growth and more electrification.

 There are however threats to these positive developments.
-Factors, such as protectionism, increased taxation on the wealth creators, labour and capital, as well as stricter regulations, more red tape and an unsound environmental debate, can soon plunge people back into poverty.
+Factors, such as protectionism, increased taxation on the wealth creators, labor and capital, as well as unnecessary and destructive and bureaucratic regulations, more red tape and and unsound environmental conclusions, can soon plunge people back into poverty.

 When everyone thinks alike, everyone is likely to be wrong.